jzzheng22/hlp21-project-group-3/SH_aamanrebello/README-apr1718.md

 ```

 from within this directory (on the first run the code has to be built).

+Symbol code is provided by group member JEMerrick.
+BusWire code is provided by group member adidesh.
+The code may not be 100% up to date with the latest commits/submission of the members to this repo.
+However the interface and functionality implemented is the same.

 ## Sequence of Steps for the Demo